SeanS86/terraform-aws-infrastructure-provision/additional_resources/k8s_dashboard_deployment/README.md

 ## Summary

 The ability for Kong to listen on port `30865` and serve the Kubernetes Dashboard is achieved by:
 1. Defining the Kong proxy's Kubernetes `Service` as `type: NodePort` with `nodePort: 30865` and mapping it to Kong's internal HTTPS listener port.
-And this was achieved by applying yaml files in `./adhoc` subdirectory.
+And this was achieved by applying yaml files in `./adhoc_yamls` subdirectory.
 2. Ensuring Kong has the necessary routing rules (via Ingress, TCPIngress, or its configuration) to forward requests received on that internal port to the upstream `kubernetes-dashboard` service.
-    The following `ingress` block was added to the `aws_security_group` resource corresponding to `sg-0589df93864dbfd13`:
+    The following `ingress` block was added to the `aws_security_group` resource corresponding to `sg-0589df93864dbfd13`
+3. A tls secret was create the store the self-signed certificate for the dashboard since the offloading is handled by Kong.
+Note that the `load_balancer` only server as a passthrough.

 # 2. Troubleshooting: Kubernetes Dashboard Access via NLB